ale-aparicio/big-3-store-ms4/README.md

 The website has been deployed using **Heroku** with the help of **Amazon Web Services** to store the static and media files.

 In order to make a Fork or Clone of the project, a GitHub account is required.
 The Gitpod Browser Extension is also recommended.

-- To Fork the project:

-- To Clone the project:

-- To Download the project:

-- To set up the local testing environment:

-- To deploy the website to Heroku:

-- To deploy static files to Amazon AWS, and configure Heroku to read static files from Amazon AWS:

-- To Configure Stripe for the deployed site.

 ## Credits
 -  [StackOverflow](https://stackoverflow.com) for the incredible help whenever something was not working as it should.